 If you were to visit Ambleside for a day, here is a “picture” of what you might see…

 Children are greeted warmly by the Principal as they exit their car.
-The children look into her eyes, shake her hand, and say “Good Morning!” before playing outside a few minutes.
+The children look into his eyes, shake his hand, and say “Good Morning!” before playing outside a few minutes.
 Then they hang their backpacks and head to morning assembly.

 The school body gathers to sing a hymn, say the Pledge of Allegiance, hear a brief announcement or thought for that day, and a closing prayer.
 In closing, all pray, “Unto you, O Lord, this day, I submit my heart, my head, and my hands.
 Amen.”
 Then, they head to class.